Wisconsin Breeding Bird Atlas

 Christmas Bird Counts

-WSO helps to coordinate more than 100 Christmas Bird Count circles in Wisconsin.
-The longest running Citizen Science survey in the world, the Christmas Bird Count provides critical data on population trends.
+The Christmas Bird Count is the longest running Community Science survey in the world providing critical data on population trends.
+For more information: https://www.audubon.org/conservation/join-christmas-bird-count

 Project FeederWatch is a winter-long survey of birds that visit feeders at backyards, nature centers, community areas, and other locales in North America.
 FeederWatchers periodically count the birds they see at their feeders from November through early April and send their counts to Project FeederWatch.
 FeederWatch data help scientists track broad-scale movements of winter bird populations and long-term trends in bird distribution and abundance.
 The Cornell Lab of Ornithology and Bird Studies Canada operate project FeederWatch.